On The Zariski Topology Of Automorphism Groups Of Affine Spaces And Algebras: Introduction and main results

 \begin{theorem} Any $\Ind$-scheme automorphism $\varphi$ of $\NAut(K[x_1,\dots,x_n])$ for $n\ge 3$ is inner, i.e. is a conjugation via some automorphism. \end{theorem}

 \begin{theorem} Any $\Ind$-scheme automorphism $\varphi$ of $\NAut(K\langle x_1,\dots,x_n\rangle)$ for $n\ge 3$ is semi-inner (see definition \ref{DfSemi}). \end{theorem}

-$NAut$ means the group of {\em nice} automorphisms, i.e. automorphisms which can be approximated by tame ones (see definition \ref{DfNiceAprox}).
+$NAut$ denotes the group of {\em nice} automorphisms, i.e. automorphisms which can be approximated by tame ones (definition \ref{DfNiceAprox}).
 In characteristic zero case every automorphism is nice.

-For the group of automorphisms of a semi-group the similar results on set-theoretical level were obtained previously by A.Belov, R.Lipyanskii and I.Berzinsh \cite{BelovLiapiansk2, BelovLipBer}.
-All these questions (including $\Aut(\Aut)$ investigations) are closely related to Universal Algebraic Geometry and were proposed by B.Plotkin.
-Equivalence of two algebras have same generalized identities and isomorphism of first order means semi-inner properties of automorphisms (see \cite{BelovLiapiansk2, BelovLipBer} for details).
+For the group of automorphisms of a semigroup a number of similar results on set-theoretical level was obtained previously by Kanel-Belov, Lipyanski and Berzinsh \cite{BelovLiapiansk2, BelovLipBer}.
+All these questions (including $\Aut(\Aut)$ investigation) take root in the realm of Universal Algebraic Geometry and were proposed by Boris Plotkin.
+Equivalence of two algebras having the same generalized identities and isomorphism of first order means semi-inner properties of automorphisms (see \cite{BelovLiapiansk2, BelovLipBer} for details).

 \